MistyCommunity/Documentation/src/content/coding/using-remote-commands/tutorials.md

     socket.Unsubscribe("ComputerVision");
     await sleep(3000);

-    // Use then() to pass the response to a callback function. axios.get("http://" + ip + "/api/beta/faces").then(function (res) {
+    // Use then() to pass the response
+    // to a callback function.
+    axios.get("http://" + ip + "/api/beta/faces").then(function (res) {
-        // Store the list of known faces in the faceArr variable and print the list to the console. let faceArr = res.data[0].result;
+        // Store the list of known faces in the
+        // faceArr variable and print this list. let faceArr = res.data[0].result;
         console.log("Learned faces:", faceArr);
     });